paulshuker/coppafisher/docs/overview.md

 least squares.
 Background genes[^1] are considered valid genes in OMP.
 The iterations stop if:

 * `max_genes` in the `omp` config section is reached.
-* assigning the next best gene to the pixel does not have a dot product score above `dp_thresh` in the `omp` config.
+* assigning the next best gene to the pixel does not have a dot product score above `dot_product_threshold` in the `omp` config.
-The dot product score is a dot product of the residual pixel intensity in every sequencing round/channel (known as its colour) with the normalised bled codes (see [call spots](#call-spots)).
+* the next best gene is a background gene or already assigned to the pixel.

 <!-- TODO: Should expand more on the OMP gene scoring here -->
 Every coefficient pixel is scored by a weighted average around a small local region of the spot where the spot is